LowKey88/SAJElekeeper/README.md

 1. Go to Home Assistant > Settings > Devices & Services
 2. Click "Add Integration" and search for "SAJ Monitor"
-3. Follow the configuration steps to add your SAJ Developer API credentials (App ID, App Secret)
+3. Follow the configuration steps to add your SAJ Developer API credentials (App ID, App Secret) obtained from the Elekeeper developer portal
 4. Add your SAJ devices by providing a name, serial number (SN), plant ID, and device type

 ## Available Sensors